cristynhoward/connectfour/README.md

 ## Code of Conduct

-* Users are prohibited from using @BotConnectFour to harass or annoy other Twitter users with unwanted game requests.
+* Users are prohibited from using @BotConnectFour to harass or annoy other Twitter users with repeated, unwanted game requests.

 * Users are prohibited from using @BotConnectFour circumvent another Twitter user's block settings and deliver unwanted notifications.

-* Users who violate the CoC are subject to being blocked by @BotConnectFour
+* Users who violate the CoC are subject to blocks from @BotConnectFour

 ## Accessibility

+@BotConnectFour only accepts Arabic numerals as player inputs.

 Unfortunately, due to the highly visual game-play, @BotConnectFour is not accessible to Twitter users who rely on text-to-speech software.